No accessibility information available.

 About the author

-By Muhammad Imran, Assistant Director, Department of Agriculture, Pakistan; Michail Tsagris, Assistant Professor, Department of Economics of the University of Crete; Farrukh Jamal, Assistant Professor, Department of Statistics, Islamia University of Bahawalpur, Pakistan and Christophe Chesneau, University of Caen-Normandie
+By Muhammad Imran, Assistant Director, Department of Agriculture, Pakistan; Michail Tsagris, Associate Professor, Department of Economics of the University of Crete, Greece; Farrukh Jamal, Assistant Professor, Department of Statistics, Faculty of Science, University of Tabuk, Saudi Arabia and Christophe Chesneau, University of Caen-Normandie, France

 1. Crystal Symmetry